celo-org/celo-poprf-rs/README.md

 # Pith POPRF

+> :warning: Functionality in this repository has not undergone detailed security review.
+It should
+> be used with caution.

 This repository implements a threshold-computable partially-oblivious pseudo-random function (POPRF) with evaluations that are verifiable by the client.